 - 3.5.1: Ensure an appropriate level of visual and physical access and overlook at-grade. - 3.5.2: Promote sufficient glazing and landscape design to promote natural surveillance and views towards public and private areas. - 3.5.3: Provide direct, universal access from the public sidewalk for all public entrances to commercial uses and shared lobbies. - 3.5.4: Provide high-quality landscaped setbacks, between 2.5 metres and 4.0 metres, for private entrances to ground floor residential units.
-Landscaping, minor changes in elevation, short fences, and front steps may also be included within setbacks. - 3.5.5: At-grade units should, where possible, be elevated approximately 0.6 metres above the flanking public sidewalk, if an accessible path can also be provided, to allow for appropriate public-private transition. - 3.5.6: Provide Live/Work or townhouse development along the east side of the building facing the mid-block connection, with at-grade entrances, to promote grade related activity. - 3.5.7: Place common areas with active uses within the first 4-storeys of buildings.

-3.5.8: Encourage green elements, such as trees, green walls, water features, and other visually engaging elements within and surrounding new development.
+Landscaping, minor changes in elevation, short fences, and front steps may also be included within setbacks. - 3.5.5: At-grade units should, where possible, be elevated approximately 0.6 metres above the flanking public sidewalk, if an accessible path can also be provided, to allow for appropriate public-private transition. - 3.5.6: Provide Live/Work or townhouse development along the east side of the building facing the mid-block connection, with at-grade entrances, to promote grade related activity. - 3.5.7: Place common areas with active uses within the first 4-storeys of buildings. - 3.5.8: Encourage green elements, such as trees, green walls, water features, and other visually engaging elements within and surrounding new development.

-The Proposed Development provides for a high-composition of grade-related glazing, providing seamless views to and from the residential lobby area.
-At-grade, a generous lobby space is provided, including a lounge area for residents and visitors.
+The Proposed Development provides for a high-composition of grade-related glazing, providing seamless views to and from the residential lobby area and non-residential uses. . .
+These non-residential areas will also interface with space for patios and seating, providing opportunities for cafes or other such uses.